ReBarsotti/ResearchScripts/workflow/README.md

 2. Skim for Eta Pi0 reaction -- runSkim.pl will call the skim.C macro
 3. Skim for Double Regge region -- skimDblRegge.C selects for the defined region of double Regge phasespace
 4. Skim into eta pi0 mass bins -- binSkimDblRegge.C skims the files into eta pi mass bins for fitting
+5. fit_TEMPLATE.cfg is the template for fit configuration files to be created and then fit with amptools
+6.